Axway/amplify-central/content/en/docs/connect_manage_environ/connect_kafka_cluster/deploy-your-agents-with-amplify-cli.md

 * Pull the latest images of the Discovery/Traceability Agents:
     * These two commands pull the most recent released agents from docker pull axway.jfrog.io/ampc-public-docker-release/agent.
 * Run the latest images of the Discovery/Traceability Agents:
-    * These two commands run the Docker Containers using the created environment files, and mount the directory of the location of the appropriate keys, `public_key.pem` & `private_key.pem`, which were either generated during the installation, or available from an existing service account.
+    * These two commands run the Docker containers using the created environment files and mount the directory of the location of the appropriate keys, `public_key.pem` & `private_key.pem`, which were either generated during the installation, or available from an existing service account.

 Once the pull and run commands are completed, the agents should be running in the Docker infrastructure.

-See [Connect Kafka Cluster](/docs/connect_manage_environ/connect_kafka_cluster/) for additional information about connecting Kafka cluster to Enterprise Marketplace.
+See [Connect Kafka cluster](/docs/connect_manage_environ/connect_kafka_cluster/) for additional information about connecting Kafka cluster to Enterprise Marketplace.

 ## Check that agents are running with Axway Central CLI